kubesphere/kubekey/README.md

 ## Contribute

 Contributions of any kind are welcome!
-Thanks goes to these wonderful contributors, they made our community and product grow fast.
+Thanks goes to these wonderful contributors, they made our project grow fast.
 <a href="https://github.com/kubesphere/kubekey/graphs/contributors">
   <img src="https://contributors-img.web.app/image?repo=kubesphere/kubekey" />
 </a>